wwwal2/findThePair/README.md

 ### Prerequisites
 To run this game in a developer's mode, you'll need [NodeJS](https://nodejs.org/en/download/) and [Npm](https://docs.npmjs.com/cli/install) pre-installed on your computer.
 Use the links to make installation
 ### Installing
-After installing NodeJs and NPM, open a console, and using it - enter / navigate to the cloned / unpacked folder.
+After installing NodeJs and NPM, open a console, and using it - navigate to the cloned or unpacked folder.
 For example in UBUNTU console - type: cd.. /"YourPath"/findThePair

 Having your console opened in "findThePair" folder, type a console command:
 ###### npm install